Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 draft_n_accepted = MTP draft tokens accepted
 ```

-This confirms that token/timing data can be checked directly from the API response.
+This confirms that request-level token and timing data can be checked directly from the API response when llama.cpp exposes those fields.

 ---

-# 8. Token Usage Tracking
+# 8. Token Usage Checks

 ## 8.1 Check Usage With curl